Morning: Gather in the historic dining hall for breakfast, pack backpacks and prepare for a day in the forest.

 - Learn about nocturnal animals and astronomy on a night hike.

 Afternoon/Early Evening: Return to campus to relax or play in the ball field while school chaperones supervise.
-A buffet-style dinner in the dining hall gives everyone a chance to share their trail stories.
+Dinner in the dining hall gives everyone a chance to share their trail stories.

 Evening: NatureBridge educators will facilitate evening programs chosen by the school’s Group Coordinator.
 Options include an evening hike, nature art, herpetology and a closing campfire (s’mores may be provided by the school).
 Students then return to the cabins and get ready for bed.